Why You Might Be Making More Progress Than You Think

 How to Recognize and Celebrate Progress

-As we head into new seasons, here’s a practice that’s helped me—and it might help you too:
+As you head into a new week, month, quarter, or year, here’s a practice that’s helped me - perhaps it might help you too:

 Set Clear Goals

-Start each week (or year) by identifying the key outcomes that matter most.
+Start each week (or whatever block of time) by identifying the key outcomes that matter most.
 Not every task will be a “Big Rock.”
 Pick the few that truly move the needle.Review Regularly

 Take time to reflect on what you’ve done—not just what’s left undone.
 Review your goals weekly, monthly, or even daily.
 This keeps you grounded in the bigger picture.Celebrate Wins